 Listed in the table that follows are regulated drinking water contaminants detected by our monitoring program.
-This is the information EPA directs us to provide in this report.
-Additional monitoring information is available upon request.
-The results are from calendar year 2011 unless noted otherwise.
-Certain substances, such as lead or copper, are monitored less frequently than once a year because previous monitoring results have been consistently below levels of concern and the levels are not expected to vary significantly from year to year.
-There were no violations of drinking water standards or monitoring requirements in 2011.
+In addition we conducted some additional "unregulated contaminant" monitoring as part of EPA's program to determine where certain contaminants might occur in drinking water and whether the agency should consider regulating those contaminants in the future.
+Additional monitoring information, including the extensive list of contaminants that we tested for but did not detect, is available upon request.
+The results are from calendar year 2014 unless noted otherwise.
+Certain substances, such as radium, are monitored less frequently than once a year because previous monitoring results have been consistently below levels of concern and the levels are not expected to vary significantly from year to year.
+As in previous years there were no violations of drinking water standards or monitoring requirements in 2014.